takuma-ru/vue-demi-lib-template/docs/README.md

-# Content v2 Minimal Starter
+# Nuxt 3 Minimal Starter

-Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.
+Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.

 ## Setup